Blackaddr/TouchMIDI/README.md

 This project is an active work in progress:

 June 2020

-- support created and deletion of setlists on setlist screen
+- support created and deletion of setlists on setlist screen (deletion remaining)
 - add options to copy presets to/from flash/sd rather than whole flash contents.
 - speed up flash saving (doesn't seem possible???)
+- (DONE) switch the nav screen over to the listDisplay class
 - (DONE) support multiple setlists
 - (DONE) move data files to 'data' directory and presets to 'presets' directory.